JonasDoesThings/obsidian-hide-folders/README.md

 ### Manually installing the plugin
 - Copy over the outputted `main.js`, `manifest.json` from the `dist/` folder to your vault `VaultFolder/.obsidian/plugins/obsidian-hide-folders/`.
 -> Watch Out!
 You cannot copy-over the raw *main.**ts***.
 You need to run a build first and then copy over the produced *main.**js***.

+## Support my work
+I am maintaining free open source tools like this in my free-time.
+If I helped you, and you want to give back, you can [buy me a coffee (green tea)](https://www.buymeacoffee.com/jonasdoesthings).

 ## License
 MIT License, see [LICENSE.md](./LICENSE.md)